 - Don’t take too long: “The ones that go on and on,” says a reader, “around the circle, everyone needs to chime in for two minutes, and the meeting doesn’t actually do anything until two hours later.”
 And the worst offender: “Everyone, pick up a handful of M&M’s.
 Oh, you picked up 38?
 You must now tell the group 38 personal things about yourself.”

-- Don’t make anyone throw or catch anything: It’s anxiety inducing for people who don’t have even basic athletic skills and brings back terrifying flashes of childhood where an uncaught basketball slammed them in the face and other kids laughed and laughed and they stood there and vowed that one day they would grow up and become a nonprofit director and that will show the others that will show them all!!
+- Don’t make anyone throw or catch anything: It’s anxiety inducing for people who don’t have even basic athletic skills and brings back terrifying flashes of childhood where an uncaught basketball slammed them in the face and other kids laughed and laughed and they stood there and vowed that one day they would grow up and become a nonprofit blogger and that will show the others, that will show them all!!

 - Do ask simple questions that reveal interesting information about people but does not require anyone to share overly personal information: “Name your favorite children’s book,” for example, or “If you could have one super power, what would it be?”